RAHUL-AMBARAGONDA/DevSecOps-Project/README.md

  **9. Access the Azure Portal**
 - Click on **Go to the Azure Portal** to access your new Azure account dashboard.

-For detailed information about free trail acess this link : [how-to-add-a-trial-subscription-to-your-azureaccount(https://techcommunity.microsoft.com/t5/startups-at-microsoft/how-to-add-a-trial-subscription-to-your-azure-account-step-by/ba-p/3792372)
+For detailed information about free trail: Follow this link : [how-to-add-a-trial-subscription-to-your-azureaccount(https://techcommunity.microsoft.com/t5/startups-at-microsoft/how-to-add-a-trial-subscription-to-your-azure-account-step-by/ba-p/3792372)